arrow

 2. Obtain customer consent for Revolut to access their external bank account information

-3. Verify the request by checking the API key
+3. Verify the request by checking the open API banking key

 4. Commit data exchange by reading data from the bank.

-5. Once the processing of the request by the bank is done, the open banking API displays information to the customer.
+5. Once the bank processes the request, open banking APIs can display information to the customer.

-In essence, when the open banking API just allows for the access and the exchange of the user’s bank account information via the third-party app, the banking API enables opening a bank account at the request made via the third-party app.
+In essence, when open banking APIs just allow for the access and the exchange of the user’s bank account information via the third-party app, the banking API enables opening a bank account at the request made via the third-party app.

 Banking and Financial Services in Numbers

-Have you wondered how open banking and bank APIs are boosting Fintech growth?
+Have you wondered how open banking and API open banking are boosting Fintech growth?
 While mobile banking has grown in popularity in recent years, branch visits and ATM usage have been progressively falling.
 According to FDIC data published by the ABA Banking Journal, 34% of middle- and upper-income people under the age of 54 used mobile banking as their main way to do banking in 2019, up from 6% in 2013.

 Over the last few years, the banking niche has seen an immense amount of investments and capital pouring in.
-There are several factors affecting it, for example, global regulatory change, but the fact of growth remains stable.
-Back in 2021, the number of successful API calls made by using banking APIs amounted to 795 million, and in 2023, it grew to more than 1.13 billion.
+Several factors affect it, such as global regulatory change, but growth remains stable.
+In 2021, the number of successful API calls made by using banking APIs amounted to 795 million, and in 2023, it grew to more than 1.13 billion.

 The general population is also eager to use fintech.
 According to eMarketer financial data, adoption of fintech services had gradually increased, rising from 16% in 2015 (when the first Business Index of Fintech Adoption study was conducted) to 33% in 2017 and 64% in 2019.

 Banks are under fire not only from consumers but also from competitors.
-For example, Stripe announced the participation of Goldman Sachs, Citibank, and Barclays in its banking API initiative in connection with the launch of its new service Stripe Treasury, which is offering customers advanced payments and issuing small loans to merchants in conjunction with Stripe Capital.
+For example, Stripe announced the participation of Goldman Sachs, Citibank, and Barclays in its banking API initiative in connection with the launch of its new service, Stripe Treasury.
+This service offers customers advanced payments and issues small loans to merchants in conjunction with Stripe Capital.
 Stripe provides standardized API access to the global banking capabilities of its network of partner banks, which currently includes Goldman Sachs Bank USA and Evolve Bank & Trust in the US.

-So, API banking is one way other banks and smaller financial institutions are trying to catch up.
+So, an API integration in banking is one way that other banks and smaller financial institutions are trying to catch up.

 Looking for a provider to help you with API integration or development?

-Let DashDevs team of qualified engineers to make an impact to your best project
+Let DashDevs team of qualified engineers make an impact on your best project

 What Banking APIs Can Provide for Platforms and Applications

 When creating an all-in-one platform, for example, for an e-commerce business, it’s expected that software can handle customer data and offer services in accordance with the industry’s best practices.
 It can be achieved, not in the last place, by ensuring effective communication through APIs in software systems.
-I define the major reasons for which integration of APIs is important as the following:
+I define the major reasons for which bank API integration is important as the following:

 1. Integration and interoperability: Software systems today are often built as a collection of microservices or modules, each responsible for a distinct function.
 APIs ensure these components can work together smoothly, making the whole system functional and coherent.